flashbots/flashbots-docs/docs/flashbots-protect/rpc/cancellations.md

 Transactions that are submitted to Flashbots Protect RPC are submitted to the Flashbots Relay for the next 25 blocks.
 Once a transaction is submitted from the relay to a miner we cannot "recall" it.
 However, we can cancel submitting transactions for future blocks.

-To do so please submit a cancellation transaction to the Flashbots Protect RPC.
+To do so please submit a cancellation transaction to Flashbots Protect RPC.
 By this we mean a transaction which
 - Is submitted by the same address as the transaction that is being cancelled
 - Has the same nonce as the transaction which is being cancelled
 - Has the same from and to address